adampielak/proxmox-ubuntu-fileserver/README.md

 ### 1.03 Installation of Storage Disks
 We recommend you install a minimum of 3x NAS certified rotational hard disks in your host.
+When installing the disks make a note of logical SATA ports ID you are connecting each hard disk to.
+This will help you identify which disks to format and use to create your ZFS Pool with.

 In the next steps our build scripts will give you the option to create a ZFS Raid of your hard disks with the following options:

 | ZFS Raid Type | Description
 | :---  | :---